yasir13001/ChatSharing/CONTRIBUTE.md

 ---

-Here's a sample section you can add to your `CONTRIBUTE.md` file under a heading like **"Running the Project with Docker"**:

----

 ## 🐳 Running the Project with Docker

 If you'd prefer not to set up the project locally with Ruby and dependencies, you can use Docker to build and run the project in a containerized environment.